matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Evidence

-Research from _Accelerate_ and the DORA program shows that reducing handoffs and enabling end-to-end ownership directly improves performance — shortening lead times and increasing deployment frequency.
+This waste is a primary driver of long **Lead Times for Changes**.
+Research from _Accelerate_ and the DORA program shows that reducing handoffs and enabling end-to-end ownership directly improves performance — shortening lead times and increasing **Deployment Frequency**.

 ## 2. Inventory (Zaiko)